dreibh/simproctc/README.md

 rspserver -scripting -policy=LeastUsed -ssmaxthreads=4
 ```

-The parameter <tt>-ssmaxthreads</tt> specifies the number of parallel sessions; use the number of cores/CPUs in your machine).
-The output of <tt>rspserver</tt> should look as follows:
+The parameter `-ssmaxthreads` specifies the number of parallel sessions; use the number of cores/CPUs in your machine).
+The output of `rspserver` should look as follows:

 <pre style="background: #5555dd22;">
 Starting service ...